 Obon is a Buddhist custom that honors the family ancestors.
 Depending on the region, it’s a three-day event between July and September (depending on the solar and lunar calendar).

-The family members would offer incense sticks, candles, water, flower, and food to the family altar.
+The family members would offer incense sticks, candles, water, flowers, and food to the altar.
 They would also offer sake to the altar or family tomb called okurizake (送り酒 “send-off sake”).

 Tsukimi sake (月見酒)

 Like many Asian countries, the Japanese celebrate the mid-autumn festival called Otsukimi (お月見).
 All social classes widely celebrated the custom during the Edo period.